WPMultisite/wp-multinetwork-adminbar/readme.txt

 == Description ==

-**WP Multi Network Admin Bar** enhances the WordPress admin experience for Multi Network environments by adding intelligent network identification and switching capabilities directly to the admin bar.
+**WP Multi Network Switcher** enhances the WordPress admin experience for Multi Network environments by adding intelligent network identification and switching capabilities directly to the admin bar.

 = Key Features =